dleurs/rlcraft/README.md

 <br/><br/>
 9. Going deeper : how did I get this deploy.yaml

+Thank you Shivaxi for creating RLCraft, for free <3

-## 1. Create a GCP account and access the 300$ free tier
+## 1. Create a GCP account and access the 300$ free trial

 You will require a gmail address.
 Create one if you don't have.<br/>
 Fill the form to access GCP 300$ credit, as an individual.<br/>